 The main controls for financial management are set out in the Constitution - these are the Budget and Policy Framework and the Financial Procedure Rules.
-These cover the arrangements for Financial Management, Financial Planning, Risk Management and Control of Resources, Financial Systems and Procedures and External arrangements.
+These cover the arrangements for Financial Management, Financial Planning, Risk Management and

+Control of Resources, Financial Systems and Procedures and External arrangements.
 The Council also complies with the Prudential Framework for Local Authority Finance.

 The Council has a Medium-Term Financial Planning process (MTFP) which integrates budget and corporate planning to match resources to the corporate priorities.
+The plan has been revised during 2020/21 to ensure compliance with new requirements linking capital investment decisions with the Prudential Code.
 The planning and monitoring framework is co-ordinated through the JMT which consists of the Executive Members and SMT.
-The MTFP for 2021/22 to 2025/26 will be presented to Executive, Business & Transformation Scrutiny Panel (BTSP) and Council between July and September 2020.
-All executive decisions are subject to a full impact assessment from a financial, economic and legal perspective.
+The MTFP for 2022/23 to 2026/27 will be presented to Executive, Business & Transformation Scrutiny Panel (BTSP) and Council between August and September 2021.
+CIPFA introduced a Financial Management Code (FM Code) in 2019 with the intention it would be introduced from 2020/21.
+The FM Code is intended to improve the financial resilience of organisations by embedding enhanced standards of financial management.
+With the impact of Covid-19 and the additional pressures 2020/21 has become a shadow year with full implementation from April 2021.
+There are clear links between the FM Code and the Governance Framework, particularly around focus on achieving sustainable outcomes.

+All executive decisions are subject to a full impact assessment from a financial and legal perspective.
 In addition, full option appraisals are included for all business cases for specific projects.